 As a PR professional and secret Zillow enthusiast, I can appreciate real estate euphemisms.
-We’ve all seen flowery descriptions describing homes for sale as “cozy” (read: tiny); with a “low-maintenance yard” (probably paved concrete); or “partial water view” (maybe a dried stream bed).
-A recent tweet about a “Frank Lloyd Wright inspired cabin” made me think about the PR jargon that clutters press releases and business memos.
+We’ve all seen flowery descriptions describing homes for sale as “cozy” (read: tiny); with a “low-maintenance yard” (probably concrete); or “partial water view” (maybe a dried stream bed).
+A recent tweet about a “Frank Lloyd Wright-inspired cabin” made me think about the jargon that clutters press releases and business memos in our own business.

 There are far too many tired, empty words used in news announcements and other content prepared by PR agencies or their clients.
 In some cases it’s understandable, or even necessary.
 When it comes to business software, customers may expect to hear about “end-to-end solutions” or a “suite of scaleable offerings.”
 Advertising Week just wrapped up here in New York, and with it, a festival of jargon.
 In the adtech sector, buzzwords like “monetization” and “engagement” are unavoidable, and terms like “transparency” and “visibility” have a special meaning.
 (Even worse are the acronyms.
 If you don’t know what GDPR is and why it’s important to a DMP, then you’re lost.)

 But even allowing for vocabulary that is specific to certain sectors – and technology is the worst — PR-speak can be lazy, uninspired, and clogged with meaningless descriptors.
 Here are some of the terms that, when used in press materials, can undermine the typical PR team’s message.
 There are three main categories of bad PR-speak: hyperbole, buzzwords, and hopeless clichés.